 We were commissioned by LeftCoast in Blackpool to work with the charity Street Life and a group of associated young people who were experiencing or had previously experienced homelessness.
 Over the course of a month, we led a series of performance workshops exploring the young people's daily experiences, memories of Blackpool, their dreams and aspirations.
 Food was always central to the workshops!

 The final performance took place on route to and inside Blackpool’s famous Winter Gardens, as part of the first evening of ‘Banquet’ a festival of art and food curated by LeftCoast.
 Inspired by the structure of Only Wolves And Lions the performance took the form of a giant communal meal, with 50 audience members cooking and eating together with the participants, as they shared food, thoughts, stories and conversation.

 Our Journeys (Summer 2016)

-A cross artform project working with recent migrants to London, predominantly trapped within the bureaucracy of our social system.
+A cross artform project working with recent migrants to London, many of whom were expereincing the sharp end of our in humane immigration system.

 Bath Matters (January 2015)

 An evening event created in collaboration with Bath University and the ICIA, involving a facilitated meal and conversation, discussing the challenges of the increase in our aging population and how those in need can best be supported.